awsdocs/amazon-mwaa-user-guide/doc_source/custom-keys-certs.md

 ## Using Grants for Encryption<a name="custom-keys-grants-provide"></a>

-This topic describes the grants Amazon MWAA attaches to a  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) on your behalf for data encryption and decryption\.
+This topic describes the grants Amazon MWAA attaches to a  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) on your behalf for data encryption and decryption\.

 ### How it works<a name="custom-keys-certs-grants"></a>

-There are two resource\-based access control mechanisms supported by KMS for  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk): a [key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) and [grant](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html)\.
+There are two resource\-based access control mechanisms supported by AWS KMS for  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk): a [key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) and [grant](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html)\.

 A key policy is used when the permission is mostly static and used in synchronous service mode\.
 A grant is used when more dynamic and granular permissions are required, such as when a service needs to define different access permissions for itself or other accounts\.

-Amazon MWAA uses and attaches four grant policies to your  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.
+Amazon MWAA uses and attaches four grant policies to your  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.
 This is due to the granular permissions required for an environment to encrypt data at rest from CloudWatch Logs, Amazon SQS queue, Aurora PostgreSQL database database, Secrets Manager secrets, Amazon S3 bucket and DynamoDB tables\.

-When you create an Amazon MWAA environment and specify a  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk), Amazon MWAA attaches the grant policies to your [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.
-These policies allow Amazon MWAA in `airflow.{region}.amazonaws.com` to use your  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) to encrypt resources on your behalf that are owned by Amazon MWAA\.
+When you create an Amazon MWAA environment and specify a  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk), Amazon MWAA attaches the grant policies to your [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.
+These policies allow Amazon MWAA in `airflow.{region}.amazonaws.com` to use your  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) to encrypt resources on your behalf that are owned by Amazon MWAA\.

 Additional grants are created and attached to a specified key on your behalf\.
-This includes policies to retire a grant if you delete your environment, to use your  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) for Client\-Side Encryption \(CSE\), and for the ECS Fargate execution role that needs to access secrets protected by your CMK in Secrets Manager\.
+This includes policies to retire a grant if you delete your environment, to use your  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) for Client\-Side Encryption \(CSE\), and for the ECS Fargate execution role that needs to access secrets protected by your customer managed key in Secrets Manager\.

 ## Grant policies<a name="custom-keys-certs-grant-policies"></a>

-We add the following [resource based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) grants on your behalf to a  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.
+We add the following [resource based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) grants on your behalf to a  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.
 These policies allow the grantee and retiring principal \(Amazon MWAA\) to perform actions defined in the policy\.

 ### Grant 1: For Data Plane Resource Creation<a name="custom-keys-certs-grant-policies-1"></a>